made/blog/debug/xdebug_integration.md

 # Xdebug integration

-To control xdebug specific cookies, use the [Bookmarklet generator](https://www.jetbrains.com/phpstorm/marklets/).
+To control xdebug specific cookies, use the [bookmarklet generator](https://www.jetbrains.com/phpstorm/marklets/).

 The configuration needed for xdebug to work locally (inside `php.ini`):